khoulihan/hyh-blog/content/monkeypatching.md

 ## Importable Features

-The core functionality of the module can be leveraged by importing the class and creating an instance.
+The core functionality of the package can be leveraged by importing the `Tmp102` class and creating an instance.
 This leaves the sensor in its default configuration, in which it performs a reading 4 times per second and makes the most recent available to your code on request.
 The details of initialising the object are explained in the [documentation](https://github.com/khoulihan/micropython-tmp102/blob/master/README.md) if you actually want to use the module, so I won't go into them again here.

 ```python
 from machine import I2C